1871fotc/fotc/docs/stories/lilian-cooper-walk.md

 Foggitt possessed exceptional business intelligence.
 In 1904 Foggitt left J. C. Hutton Propriety Limited and founded Foggitt, Jones and Company Limited with Thomas Llewellyn Jones in 1905, producing ham, bacon and smallgoods.
 They took over the Hutton’s factory in Oxley, which was in financial distress, and within five years the company was generating an annual turnover of £1,000,000.
 The company gradually expanded into other states and their storage shed at 1 Boundary Street, South Brisbane, built circa 1917 in response to this growth, is now a local heritage place.
 Foggitt Jones Limited continued to grow throughout the early 20^th^ Century and provisioned supplies to Australian troops during WWII.

-Foggitt lived with his family at Tarrangower, Chatsworth Road, Greenslopes.
+Foggitt lived with his family at *Tarrangower*, Chatsworth Road, Greenslopes.
 He died on 13 July 1926 after a short illness and was survived by his wife Sarah, three sons and a daughter.

 ??? directions "Directions"

     Almost immediately in line with this grave, but three rows further along, is the grave of George Harrap.

-## George Harrap
+## George Harrap <small>(8‑19‑8A)</small>

 1943‑1934